: a distinctive atmosphere surrounding a given source

 : an energy field that is held to emanate from a living being

 the monastery perched high on a mountaintop had an aura of unreality and mystery about it

 alternative medical treatments that rely on the practitioner's ability to detect a patient's aura

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'aura.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'aura.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.